daplaci/daplaci.github/_pages/projects.md

 ---
 layout: page
-title: projects
+title: Projects
 permalink: /projects/
-description: A growing collection of your cool projects.
+description: Some of the projects I have worked in the past few years.
 nav: true
 nav_order: 2
 display_categories: [work, fun]